blakeromano/blackjack/README.md

 # Blackjack
 ## Objective:
 ### I have always loved Blackjack and now that I will soon be Twenty One I figured now is the best time to create my own game of Blackjack which I have always loved!
+## Getting Started:
+### Link to Deployed Game: [Here!](https://blakeromano.github.io/blackjack/)
+### Instructions: Place your inital bet, your wallet starts out with $10,000 dollars!
+Then you play Blackjack like normal.
+The dealer will stand on soft 17 or higher.
+Once the game is over press the Replay button and you will be able to set a new bet and start a new round.
+## What I Learned
+* The amount of ways to solve problems using code is astronomical and there is no right or wrong way.
+As long as I am able to understand and articulate to others why things work the way they do.
+* How to work with other people's existing code, in this case Ben Manley's Card Deck CSS.
+* How to really use resources out on the internet like MDN and Stack Overflow to solve real problems.
+* Being able to effectively articulate a bug with only the necessary code that is being effected and to be able to invoke others to give me the key information I need to help fix other people's bugs.
+* This project showed me how there is a flow to code and how each function or process is intertwined to make a functional product.
 ## Screenshot:
 ![Screenshot 1](https://raw.githubusercontent.com/blakeromano/blackjack/main/ReadMe-Pictures/Game-Screenshot-One.png)
 ![Screenshot 2](https://raw.githubusercontent.com/blakeromano/blackjack/main/ReadMe-Pictures/Game-Screenshot-Two.png)

 ## Technologies Used
 * HTML
 * CSS